openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 --------------

-Testing mode is intended to help facilitate testing of the bifrost roles and ironic by utilizing virtual machines on the localhost and the agent_ssh driver.
+Testing mode is intended to help facilitate testing of the bifrost roles and ironic by utilizing virtual machines on the localhost and the agent_ipmitool driver.
 This variable should be set globally for playbooks utilizing the bifrost-ironic-install role.